A Strategic Overview for Invasive Species Management in BC Parks

 What is an invasive species?

 Invasive species pose a threat to our native environment and are recognized globally as the second greatest threat to biodiversity.
-Invasive species are plants and animals that do not occur naturally in ecosystems in British Columbia and their presence can harm our environment, economy and even our health.
+Invasive species are plants, animals and other organisms that do not occur naturally in ecosystems in British Columbia and their presence can harm our environment, economy and even our health.
 These non-native or alien invasive species reproduce rapidly, are resilient and can overwhelm existing native species.